 Three: Keep a running private conversation going with the Lord.
 Pray over everything—even over what to have for dinner.
 This sweet internal fellowship will renew you ongoingly.
 Praise Him a great deal in your insides.
 Praise refreshes, and restores perspective about the big picture.
 Relatives often take us down into the minutiae of the little picture.

 Four: If you feel any criticisms or challenges, play dodge ball.
 Don't answer; don't take it to heart.
 Change the conversation onto something wholesome and out there.
 Diverting conversations is one of the most excellent strategies to use with relatives; they never figure out that you are doing it.
 Put yourself mentally, at those times, into a God-bubble; remind yourself that your "being" and "actions" bring Him great delight, and that He knows your good motives for the choices of your own lifestyle.
 You will stand before Him alone at the great bar.

 Five: If someone is mean-spirited toward you, operate in the opposite spirit.
 Unhook from the last remark and serve them tea. :)

 Six: Get away, out of the room, for one-minute vacations.

-Seven: Look for shortcuts for everything: only changing pillowcases during your guests’ stay, instead of the sheets, preparing faster foods, etc., and DELEGATE as much as possible TO your company.
-This OCCUPIES them productively, gets their attention off from you, makes them feel useful, and lightens your own load.
-It is enough to THINK up the order of the day; you don’t have to DO the day, too.
-Administration takes mental energy—don’t forget that.
-You are the ONLY one in the group who can DO the administration.
+Seven: Look for shortcuts for everything: only changing pillowcases instead of the sheets, preparing more quickly prepared foods, etc., and delegate as much as possible to your company.
+This occupies them productively, gets their attention off from you, makes them feel useful, and lightens your own load.
+It is enough to think up the order of the day; you don't have to do the day, too.
+Administration takes mental energy—don't forget that.
+You are the only one in the group who can do the administration.
 That is a job, in and of itself.